Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills. It’s time to make a difference

 We strongly advocate you collect and reuse textiles instead of them landing up disposed of as waste.
 Clothes recycling bins are a start, but we're taking clothes and textile recycling one step further.

-How we Recycle Fabric
+How We Recycle Fabric

-This information is certainly some more food for thought.
+This information provides more food for thought.

 Think about it – and make a sustainable choice…